| | |

 |

 Criticism can (and often does) hurt.
 But no matter what you do in life, you expose yourself to the possibility of being judged unfavorably.
 Even if you try to remain in the background, avoiding all confrontation, you still must make decisions––minor ones, maybe, like where you eat and what you wear.
 And, rest assured, not everyone will agree with your choices.
 So, since you are going to receive criticism no matter what, let's take a closer look at how you can best handle (and even benefit from) it!
+The next time you are criticized, consider the following points:

 Here are seven things you can do next time you find yourself under the microscope of someone's